[ Printer Friendly Version ] [ Report Abuse ]

-“I don’t have a single damn thing against you,” Weasley growled, stepping forward so their faces were almost touching.
+“Selwyn, before you join the rest of the team, I want you to know that I don’t have a single damn thing against you,” he says, stepping forward so our faces are almost touching.
 “As soon as I saw who you work for, I figured you had to be different from every other dragonologist who’s come here to study the dragons.
 You see, being dragon keepers means that every one of us here cares about those dragons.
-We don’t want them dead and we sure as hell don’t want them hunted for their blood or their skin or whatever’s fashionable on the black market these days.”
+We don’t want them dead and we sure as hell don’t want them hunted for their blood or their skin or whatever’s fashionable on the black market those days.”

 “Every dragonologist who’s come here in the past has been interested in what dragons can do for wizards.
 They want to discover the thirteenth use of dragon’s blood, they want to find out what lotions are best to keep the dragons’ skin healthy so that it can be used for clothes, they want to make ornaments out of their claws and that means pulling the claws out of a living dragon.
-No dragon keeper worth their salt trusts a dragonologist these days.”
+No dragon keeper worth their fire trusts a dragonologist these days.”

 “But I’m not –”

 “I know you’re different.
 I read your application; read every page of that research project you did in Scotland to find out how to cure dragons from their sicknesses; how to cut their claws with minimal pain to the dragon and the least risk to the keepers — I know all of that.
 But that doesn’t matter to those other keepers, OK?
 You’re gonna have to prove to them that you’re not like what they’re assuming.
 I’m just warning you; it might take a while.
 And if anyone else has a problem with who you’re related to, send them my way.
 You might receive a hard time at first because of your career and I can’t and won’t stop that, but I won’t tolerate prejudice because of your name.
 Understood?”